scaffoldworkflow/scaffold/README.md

     -  __UI Improvements__

         - [ ] Move task status to right slide in
-        - [ ] Change auto-execute from cascade page
+        - [ ] Change auto-execute from workflow page
-        - [ ] Upload cascade from cascades page
+        - [ ] Upload workflow from workflows page
             - [ ] Create new on non-existing
             - [ ] Upgrade on existing
-        - [ ] Delete cascade from cascades page
+        - [ ] Delete workflow from workflows page

-    - __Cascade Improvements__
+    - __Workflow Improvements__

-        - [ ] Inputs should update when cascades are updated
+        - [ ] Inputs should update when workflows are updated

 ### v0.2.1